What is a “Current Liability”?

 Current liabilities are payable within 12 months.
-Operating liabilities are connected to the day-to-day operations of the business and include: accounts payable (amounts owed to suppliers who have invoiced the company), accrued expenses (amounts owed to suppliers where the company has not received an invoice and has to estimate the liability).
+Operating liabilities are connected to the day-to-day operations of the business and include: accounts payable (amounts owed to suppliers who have invoiced the company), and accrued expenses (amounts owed to suppliers where the company has not received an invoice and has to estimate the liability).

 Non-operating liabilities are items connected to financing activities and include debt repayable within the next 12 months and dividends announced but not paid.

 - A current liability represents a short-term financial obligation and is payable within 12 months